Big Opening Number 1

-"Big Opening #1" is the first episode of the fourteenth season of RuPaul's Drag Race.
+"Big Opening #1" is the first episode of the fourteenth season of the American television series RuPaul's Drag Race.
 It originally aired on January 7, 2022.
+The episode's main challenge tasks contestants with performing in a talent show.
 Lizzo is a guest judge.
-Kerri Colby wins the mini-challenge, and Kornbread "The Snack" Jeté wins the main challenge.
+Kornbread "The Snack" Jeté wins the main challenge.
 Orion Story is eliminated from the competition, after placing in the bottom two and losing a lip-sync against June Jambalaya to "Water Me" by Lizzo.